 Other chart types

-Although Explore features many visualizations to help you present your query results, sometimes a simple table is the best way to present information.
+Although Explore features many visualizations to help you present your report results, sometimes a simple table is the best way to present information.